Research into Chronic kidney disease

 Clinical Renal Services in Northern lreland

-Already by mid-June this year, 2016, there have been 50 kidney transplants performed.
-The sustained high rate of transplantation has resulted in a welcome reduction in the waiting time for transplantation for many of our patients and contributed to a reduction in the total number of persons needing chronic dialysis.
-There are 187 persons in Northern lreland on the waiting list today.
+At the halfway point in June 2018, there have been 59 kidney transplants performed.
+In recent years, the much higher rate of kidney transplantation has helped to reduce the waiting time for transplantation for many patients and significantly reduced the total number of persons needing chronic dialysis treatments.
+There are 90 persons in Northern Ireland on the active kidney transplant waiting list today.